- Published on

 I don't prefer using

-because it creates a merge commit, which is not preferred infeature
+git pullorgit mergebecause it creates a merge commit, which is not preferred infeaturebranches.

 Submodules